AdobeDocs/journey-optimizer-b2b.en/help/user/content/marketo-engage-design-studio.md

 * To customize the columns that are displayed in the table, click the _Customize table_ icon on the top right.

    Select the columns that you want to display in the listing and click **[!UICONTROL Apply]**.

-## Add assets

-From Journey Optimizer B2B Edition, you can add image assets to the Adobe Marketo Engage Design Studio by clicking **[!UICONTROL Add Assets]** at the top right.
-The maximum file size is 100 MB.

-You can add assets from your local system of up to 10 files at a time.
-You can also select the destination folder to store the assets using the folder selector.
-You have the option to overwrite files when you upload one or more files with an existing file name.

-The file names of the selected images are displayed in the dialog.
-Asset file names must be unique (across folders), and if a file with the name already exists an error message is displayed.
-Names can have a maximum of 100 characters, and cannot contain special characters (such as `;`, `:`, `\`, and `|`).

 ## View asset details